statisticsnorway/react-reference-app/README.md

 Test coverage thresholds and other options can be configured in the `jest` object in [package.json](https://github.com/statisticsnorway/react-reference-app/blob/master/package.json), documentation found [here](https://jestjs.io/docs/en/configuration).
 Something to keep in mind would be to exclude files like `index.js`, or files that only use external libraries.
-Mainly because these types of files do not need to be testet, but also because they may contribute to inaccurate coverage reporting.
+Mainly because these types of files do not need to be tested, but also because they may contribute to inaccurate coverage reporting.

 `CI=true yarn coverage` exits with code 1 if thresholds are not met (those set in `package.json`) and thus